tiagosabbioni/AjusteFinal/README.md

 # Ajuste Final
-"Ajuste Final" is a platformer game focused on narrative and puzzle solving with time limit.
+"Ajuste Final" is a student platformer game focused on narrative and puzzle solving with time limit.
 The game was developed using Unity Game Engine.

 - Inside Unity, you can press Ctrl + O and open the scene "MenuScene.unity" under "AjusteFinal\Ajuste Final\Assets\Scenes" to start the game.